sakey01/blog/README.md

 ## Personal Blog Page - in progress

-A personal blog ranging from from everyday shower thoughts to my general tech tips.
+A personal blog ranging from from everyday shower thoughts to general tech tips.

 ## Made with
 - React